david-hp-0726/Gcloud_Translation_API_Project/README.md

 ```

 ### Fetching Data from API
-- Each forloop iteration translates a text for the specified number of rounds, compares the original with the the translated text to compute a similarity score, then add the data to the result dataframe
+- Each forloop iteration translates a text for a specified number of rounds, compares the original with the the translated text to compute a similarity score, then add the data to the result dataframe
 ```python
 # define variables
 filenames = ['philosophical_essay.txt', 'news_article.txt', 'scientific_article.txt', 'speech.txt'] # to be uploaded